gpuweb/gpuweb/design/AdapterIdentifiers.md

 The exception to this is `description`, which may be a string reported directly from the driver without modification.
 As a result, however, `description` should always be omitted from masked adapters.
 Additionally, enough information should be offered via other fields that developers don't feel the need to attempt parsing the `description` string.

-User agents should also make an effort to normalize the strings returned, ideally through a public registery.
+User agents should also make an effort to normalize the strings returned, ideally through a public registry.
 This especially applies to fields like `vendor` which are presumed to have a relatively low number of possible values.

 Some values, such as `architecture`, are unlikely to be directly provided by the driver.
 As such, User Agents are expected to make a best-effort at identifying and reporting common architectures, and report empty string otherwise.